Photo credit: Asatizah Answer Your IG Questions on Islamic New Year

-The dawn of 29th of July 2022 marks the Common Era (CE) date for the start of the new Hijri year, 1444H.
+The eve of 1 Muharram date marks the start of the new Hijri year, 1446H.
 Named after the event of the Hijrah, the Hijri Calendar witnessed the epic journey of the Prophet s.a.w. from Makkah to Madinah, which was later chosen to mark the beginning of the Islamic Calendar.

 However, why is it based on the Hijrah and not other significant events?
 Did the Hijrah actually took place in Muharram at the start of the year?
 What is the merit of Muharram?
 Is Muharram an unlucky month?